bcgsc/LINKS/README.md

 Documentation
 -------------

-Refer to the LINKS.readme file on how to run LINKS and the LINKS web site for information about the software and its performance www.bcgsc.ca/bioinfo/software/links
+Refer to the LINKS-readme.txt/LINKS-readme.pdf file on how to run LINKS and the LINKS web site for information about the software and its performance www.bcgsc.ca/bioinfo/software/links

 Questions or comments?
 We would love to hear from you!